Terms of Service

 - Usage Information.
 We collect information about your interactions with the deskbird Platform such as the pages or content you view, your searches for Workstations, Bookings you have made, and other actions on the deskbird Platform.

 - Log Data and Device Information.
-We automatically collect log data and device information when you access and use the deskbird Platform, even if you have not created a deskbird Account or logged in.
-That information includes, among other things: details about how you have used the deskbird Platform (including if you clicked on links to third party applications), IP address, access dates and times, hardware and software information, device information, device event information, unique identifiers, crash data, cookie data, and the pages you have viewed or engaged with before or after using the deskbird Platform.
+We automatically collect log data and device information when you access and use the deskbird Platform.
+That information includes, among other things: details about how you have used the deskbird Platform, IP address, access dates and times, hardware and software information, device information, device event information, unique identifiers, crash data, cookie data, and the pages you have viewed or engaged with before or after using the deskbird Platform.

 2.3 Information We Collect from Third Parties.